walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-1-indexing-pages-that-are-not-yours/indexing-pages-that-are-not-yours.markdown

 ### **Next Steps: Revisiting the Pages**

+This is an experiment for us, as much as it is for you!

 * **If successful**: Our approach works, and the pages get indexed.
 * **If not**: We may need to explore alternative methods.